Cynthia Nixon Lost the Battle, But Progressive Women Won the War

 "I would cry," Serdinsky said.
 "I want to her to win so badly, and if she doesn't I'm going to be crushed.
 It would feel like everything is just going to keep digressing."

 In the end, Nixon didn't pull off her long-shot bid to unseat Cuomo.
 Teachout, in her third run for political office, fell to Leticia James in her race for attorney general.
 And Williams—though he came close—couldn't edge out incumbent Kathy Hochul to become the next lieutenant governor.

-Considering these returns, it would've made sense for the trio's results party to turn into something of a funeral.
+Considering these returns, it would've made sense for the trio's results party to turn funereal.
 But instead, a crowd of a few hundred people, sweaty and pressed up against each other, found at least half a dozen reasons to celebrate: Six insurgent candidates, many of them women, defeated former members of the Independent Democratic Conference (IDC), the group of eight Democratic state senators that broke away from their party to caucus with Republicans in 2011.

 The evening was punctuated with cheers for Alessandra Biaggi, who successfully unseated the IDC's former leader, Jeff Klein, in the Bronx; Zellnor Myrie, who beat state Senator Jesse Hamilton in Brooklyn; John Liu, who defeated Queens' Tony Avella; Robert Jackson, who will replace Marisol Alcántara to represent a state senate district stretching along the west side of Manhattan; and Jessica Ramos, who declared victory over Jose Peralta in Jackson Heights.